piskvorky/gensim/docs/_sources/tut2.txt

 In this particular case, we are transforming the same corpus that we used for training, but this is only incidental.
-Once the transformation model has been initialized, it can be used on any vectors (provided they come from the correct vector space, of course), even if they were not used in the training corpus at all.
+Once the transformation model has been initialized, it can be used on any vectors (provided they come from the same vector space, of course), even if they were not used in the training corpus at all.
 This is achieved by a process called folding-in for LSA, by topic inference for LDA etc.

 .. note::
   Calling ``model[corpus]`` only creates a wrapper around the old ``corpus`` document stream -- actual conversions are done on-the-fly, during document iteration.
-  This is because conversion at the time of calling ``corpus2 = model[corpus]`` would mean storing the result in main memory, which contradicts gensim's objective of memory-indepedence.
+  We cannot convert the entire corpus at the time of calling ``corpus_transformed = model[corpus]``, because that would mean storing the result in main memory, and that contradicts gensim's objective of memory-indepedence.
-  If you will be iterating over the transformed ``corpus2`` multiple times, and the transformation is costly, :ref:`serialize the resulting corpus to disk first <corpus-formats>` and continue using that.
+  If you will be iterating over the transformed ``corpus_transformed`` multiple times, and the transformation is costly, :ref:`serialize the resulting corpus to disk first <corpus-formats>` and continue using that.